Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators

 \subsection{Warmup:\ One-step generative models without likelihood}

-\looseness=-1 As there exists powerful one-step regression-based generative models in image applications, it is tempting to ascertain whether they already solve the thesis of this paper by successfully providing faithful one-step likelihoods.
-As a warmup, we investigate the invertibility of current state-of-the-art one-step generative models in shortcut models~\citep{frans2024one} and Inductive Moment Matching~\citep{zhou2024score} (see~\S\ref{appendix:one_step_generative_models_summary} for details).
-Intuitively, both these model classes progressively learn a time-discretized map of the probability path constructed under a typical diffusion or CNF using bootstrap targets and other measures of self-consistency.
+\looseness=-1 As there exist powerful one-step generative models in image applications, it is tempting to consider whether they can be used for BG applications requiring likelihoods.
+As a warmup, we investigate the use of current state-of-the-art one-step generative models in shortcut models~\citep{frans2024one} and Inductive Moment Matching (IMM)~\citep{zhou2024score} through a simple experiment (see~\S\ref{appendix:one_step_generative_models_summary} for details).

-\looseness=-1 \xhdr{Synthetic experiments} We instantiate both model classes on a simple generative modelling problem, where the data distribution corresponds to a synthetic checkerboard density $p_{\text{synth}}$ in $2\text{D}$.
-We choose this setup as the target distribution admits analytic log-likelihoods, allowing us to compute the weights needed to perform importance sampling.
-For example, given a trained model $p_{\theta}$, and the collection of importance weights, we aim to compute a Monte--Carlo approximation to any test function $\phi(x)$ of interest under $p_{\text{synth}}$ using self-normalized importance sampling (SNIS)~\citep{liu2001monte} as follows:

-\looseness=-1 In addition, computing importance weights also enables resampling the pool of samples according to the collection of normalized importance weights $W = \{\bar{w}(x^i) \}_{i=1}^K$.

-\looseness=-1 In~\cref{fig:checkerboard}, we plot the results of shortcut models and IMM with non-invertible networks and IMM with an invertible network, a Neural Spline Flow (NSF)~\citep{durkan2019neural}.
-Given access to correct likelihoods, we can correct generated samples using the self-normalized IS in~\cref{eqn:snis} to produce asymptotically exact samples that resemble the ground truth checkerboard.
-As observed, we find that non-invertible shortcuts are imperfect at learning the target and are unable to be corrected to $p_{\text{synth}}$ after resampling.
-Similarly, for the non-invertible IMM, we observe better initial samples but resampling---while better---still presents inaccuracies compared to the ground truth.
-Finally, when IMM is equipped with an invertible backbone, we see samples that almost perfectly match $p_{\text{synth}}$.
-While this may initially suggest that IMM with an invertible backbone is ideal, we show that such an approach is difficult to learn even in simple problems at the scale of MNIST (see~\cref{app:imm_mnist}).
+\looseness=-1 \xhdr{Synthetic experiments} We instantiate both model classes on a simple generative modelling problem, where the data is a checkerboard density.
+In~\cref{fig:checkerboard}, we plot the results and observe, that non-invertible shortcuts and IMM models are imperfect at learning the target and are unable to be corrected to $p_{\text{synth}}$ after resampling.
+However, when IMM is used to train an NF~\citep{durkan2019neural}, we see samples that almost perfectly match $p_{\text{synth}}$---but such an approach is not scalable (\S\ref{app:imm_mnist}).